Enrollment and Registration for OUSD

 JM’s Annual Open House and School Tours

-JM will hold its Annual Open House for Prospective Parents on December 6th, 2012 at 7 p.m. in the Multi-Purpose Room.
-This is an informational meeting for all families interested in looking at the school for their entering grade school children.
-The agenda will include remarks from our Principal, the PTA president and parents of current students, as well as a video about our school and a question and answer session.
+JM's annual Open House for Prospective Parents is typically held in early December.
+This is an informational meeting for all families interested in looking at the school for their entering elementary-aged children.
+The agenda includes remarks from our Principal, the PTA president, and parents of current students, and question-and-answer session.

 Frequently asked questions